AlexLJC/xtraderbacktest/README.md

 Template Result
 ![Template Result](doc/image/2021_08_19.png?raw=true "Title")

+## Scanner Start
+Important note
+-   Scanner can operate all the actions which normal backtest can, which means you can place order and get the backtest result.
+-   The data in price folder should be matched with symbols_conf and symbols_report configurations as well.
+-   The symbols_rules function is necessary to be implemented in custom scanner as the system would use it filter the symbols first.
+-   The price_data_mode in /configuration/sys/system_conf.yaml should be turn to "disk" if you are scanning extrem large amount of symbols.
+Otherwise it might blow up the memory.
+-   The scanner result would be stored in /data/scanner_results.

+The template of scanner is shown in /scanners/demo_scanner.py
 # Existing Problems
 -   ~~Takes too much time in generating fake ticks.~~
 -   ~~Fake ticks take too much memory.~~